anthill-platform/anthill-game-master/README.md

 5. Binary files of the game server need to be deployed to all host machines (the more machines are, harder it is).

 This service solves them all, the rest is completely up to the game.

+<b>Note</b>: Game Service covers one part of the matchmaking services only.
+See <a href="https://github.com/anthill-platform/anthill-game-controller#game-controller">Controller Service</a> for
+another part.

 ## API